 “Joe, I do really need to take that check and leave, don’t I?”

-“Joe, you don’t mean it.”
+“You don’t mean it.”

-“Yes, I mean it.”
+“Yes, I do.”

 “Then I’m in on this investigation.”
 She took a deep breath.

 “No, you have to get back east to that women’s college.”